 - Eurostat (online data code (ilc_peps02))

-- The main economically inactive groups are students, people looking after family and home, long-term sick and disabled, temporarily sick and disabled, retired people and discouraged workers (UK Office for National Statistics (2012), A guide to labour market statistics).
+- The main economically inactive groups are students, people looking after family and home, long-term sick and disabled, temporarily sick and disabled, retired people and discouraged workers (UK Office for National Statistics, A guide to labour market statistics, 2012).).

 - European Centre, Poverty Across Europe: The latest evidence using the EU-SILC Survey, 2008.

-- Parents ‘not at work’ include unemployed, in retirement or in early retirement or had given up business, fulfilling domestic tasks and care responsibilities, other inactive person, and those answering “don’t know”.
+- Parents ‘not at work’ include those who were unemployed, in retirement or in early retirement or had given up business, fulfilling domestic tasks and care responsibilities, other inactive person, and those answering “don’t know”.

 - European Commission.
 Employment and Social Development in Europe 2015, 2016 (p.14)